Seungjun-Data-Science/Data-Science-MOOC-and-self-study-Notes/edx-Marketing-Analytics/Intro to Marketing Analytics and Consumer Analysis.md

 - Lou Gerstner (CEO of IBM from 1993 to 2002) “Everything starts with the customer”

 Strategic Marketing Framework
-Segmentation  Targeting  Positioning
+- Segmentation, Targeting, Positioning
-product pricepromotionplace (4ps of marketing)
+- 4ps of marketing: Product, Price, Promotion, Place

 ## Understanding Customers
 - Who are your customers?
-* Buyers v.s.
+  *Buyers v.s.
 Users
-* Whoever influences their decisions
+  *Whoever influences their decisions
 - What do they need?
 How do they buy?
-* What do they value when buying products and services
+  *What do they value when buying products and services

 ## Sources of Value to Consumers
 EVC (Economic value to Customer)